July 22, 2022

 by Haley Holm-Pedersen

-As you and your family age, your Stuga floor will be there underfoot, changing in its own ways.
+As you and your family age, your Stuga floor will be underfoot, changing in its own ways.
 We think of it as a wonderful continuation of the story of the trees that made it.
 It develops hints of life in a way that no other floor — Stuga or not — can.
 It is uniquely your own, and we think that’s something worth celebrating.

 The Meaning of Patina

 You may have heard “patina” in reference to things that get better with time.
-Like the oxidized green of aged copper, the darkened look of vintage brass, or the worn look of a well-loved leather wallet.
+Like the oxidized green of aged copper, the darkened look of vintage brass, or the worn charm of a well-loved leather wallet.
 Essentially, a patina is a layer on the surface of a material that changes over time with use and exposure to sunlight.

 How it Appears on Stuga Floors